You are currently viewing HTMA-Guided Detox: Why Prebiotics Are Essential for Mineral Absorption and Cellular Energy

 .

-• Garlic is not only tasty and a natural anti-parasitic it has great prebiotic fiber.
+• Garlic is not only tasty and a natural anti-parasitic, but it also has great prebiotic fiber.
 It promotes the growth of our Bifidobacteria.
 It may be effective for reducing high blood pressure, heart disease, and asthma symptoms, and has antioxidant, anticancer, and antimicrobial benefits.

 .